gcflames5/splitwise-java/README.md

 ***Delete a friend***

-`deleteFriend(friendId)` can be used to delete a friend from Splitwise.
+`deleteFriend(friendId)` can be used to delete a friend from splitwise.Splitwise.

 ```$xslt
 String friendId = "345";